drkrynstrng/base2tone-tilix/README.md

 Terminal title > Profiles
 ```

 You can also set this profile as the default profile in `Preferences`.
+Use the drop down menu next to the profile name and select `Use for new terminals`.

 ## License